NKI-AI/direct/README.rst

 DIRECT: Deep Image REConstruction Toolkit
 =========================================

 ``DIRECT`` is a Python, end-to-end pipeline for solving Inverse Problems emerging in Imaging Processing.
 It is built with PyTorch and stores state-of-the-art Deep Learning imaging inverse problem solvers such as denoising, dealiasing and reconstruction.
 By defining a base forward linear or non-linear operator, ``DIRECT`` can be used for training models for recovering images such as MRIs from partially observed or noisy input data.
-``DIRECT`` stores inverse problem solvers such as the Learned Primal Dual algorithm, Recurrent Inference Machine and Recurrent Variational Network, which were part of the winning solution in Facebook & NYUs FastMRI challenge in 2019 and the Calgary-Campinas MRI reconstruction challenge at MIDL 2020.
+``DIRECT`` stores inverse problem solvers such as the vSHARP, Learned Primal Dual algorithm, Recurrent Inference Machine and Recurrent Variational Network, which were part of the winning solutions in Facebook & NYUs FastMRI challenge in 2019, the Calgary-Campinas MRI reconstruction challenge at MIDL 2020 and the CMRxRecon challenge 2023.
 For a full list of the baselines currently implemented in DIRECT see `here <#baselines-and-trained-models>`_.

 .. raw:: html